vihari/slides/mlr_iitb.md

 The weights from input to the layer are shared: *a*.
 The activations from the layer are combined with the vector: *w*.

-Note: For proof look at [4]; I am only interested in an intuitive explanation.
+Note: For proof, look at [4]; I am only interested in an intuitive explanation.

-Basically, the plan is to make different number of neurons to activate (classic trick).
+Basically, the plan is to make a different number of neurons to activate (classic trick).
 That is $b\_1<x\_1<...b\_n<x\_n$, which means the number of activated neurons for the input $x_i$ is i.

 $x_i$s are the inputs to the first layer that is $\langle a,z\_i\rangle$.
 Since *a* and *b* are both unknowns, choose a value for a and for each of the distinct values of $\langle a,z\_i\rangle$, choose the value for *$b_i$*.

 Finally, we have $y=Aw$ where A is $max(\langle a,x\rangle-b_j, 0)$.
-The constuction is such that A is full rank, hence *w* is solvable.
+The construction is such that A is full rank, hence *w* is solvable.

-Note: For example, the weights learned by such network on XOR input would show the same behavior that I mentioned with classic trick above.
+Note: For example, the weights learned from such network on XOR input would show the same behavior that I mentioned with the classic trick above.

+### Contact ###
+Vihari Piratla

+IIT Bombay

+viharipiratla@gmail.com